velonzy/Summer-practice/README.md

 Weight: 16.0

 ## Program laun
-Load /app.jar/ file on your device.
+Load ***app.jar*** file on your device.
 Open the terminal with this file in directory.
 Input: java -jar app.jar.
 Version of JRE 11.0.15 and higher.